OPEN-ENT-NG/theme-open-ent/CONTRIBUTING.md

 # Dev

+## Prerequisites

+`entcore-css-lib` must be installed and configured on the same branch.

 ## Install

-Will install all dependencies including `entcore-css-lib` local version
+Will install all dependencies including `entcore-css-lib` local version.

 ```bash
 ./build.sh initDev